 - The lawyer should provide the client with a scanned copy or photocopy of the final versions of the executed and sworn documents.
 This may be done as part of the final reporting to the client.

 Lawyers should always be aware of the risks associated with remote signing of documents and affidavits, including but not limited to:

-- Leaving the client without copies of the executed documents;
+- leaving the client without copies of the executed documents; or

 Some recommended practices and safeguards include:

-- Consider whether there are any indicia of fraud.
-If necessary, take additional steps to confirm identity or ask more detailed questions about the transaction;
+- Consider whether there are any indications of fraud.
+If necessary, take additional steps to confirm identity or ask more detailed questions about the transaction.

 When a lawyer receives documents from the client, the lawyer may sign as witness or may act as a commissioner for oaths or notary to complete an affidavit of execution sworn by a witness.
 The relevant regulations and prescribed forms set forth the required wording to be adopted in affidavits and sworn declarations to be filed with Land Titles.